 Subject to adjustments as provided in Section 17, an aggregate of 8,000,000 shares of Common Stock (the "Shares") may be issued pursuant to the Plan, which, for the avoidance of doubt, became a total of 16,000,000 Shares pursuant to Section 17 after the two-for-one stock split that was approved by the Board on April 25, 2007.
-For the sake of clarity, the aggregate number of Shares remaining to be issued pursuant to this Plan after the date of any amendment and restatement of this Plan shall be reduced by any number of Shares issued pursuant to Awards granted under this Plan (after any adjustment pursuant to Section 17) prior to the date the Plan was amended and restated, unless the intention of such amendment is specifically to increase the total number of Shares available pursuant to this Plan the current 16,000,000 (after adjustment for the two-for-one stock split).
+For the sake of clarity, the aggregate number of Shares remaining to be issued pursuant to this Plan after the date of any amendment and restatement of this Plan shall be reduced by any number of Shares issued pursuant to Awards granted under this Plan (after any adjustment pursuant to Section 17) prior to the date the Plan was amended and restated, unless the intention of such amendment is specifically to increase the total number of Shares available pursuant to this Plan to an aggregate amount greater than the current 16,000,000 (after adjustment for the two-for-one stock split).
 Such Shares may be in whole or in part authorized and unissued or held by the Company as treasury shares.
-If any grant under the Plan expires or terminates unexercised, becomes unexercisable or is forfeited as to any Shares, or is tendered or withheld as to any Shares in payment of the exercise, then such unpurchased, forfeited, tendered or withheld Shares shall thereafter be available for further grants under the Plan unless, in the case of options granted under the Plan, related SARs are exercised.
+If any grant under the Plan expires or terminates unexercised, becomes unexercisable or is forfeited as to any Shares, or is tendered or withheld as to any Shares in payment of the exercise price of the grant or the taxes payable with respect to the exercise, then such unpurchased, forfeited, tendered or withheld Shares shall thereafter be available for further grants under the Plan unless, in the case of options granted under the Plan, related SARs are exercised.
 The maximum number of shares with respect to which Incentive Stock Options may be granted shall be 8,000,000.